StackVista/stackstate-docs/stackpacks/integrations/vsphere-new.md

 The VMware StackPack collects all topology data for the components and relations between them as well as telemetry and events.

-* StackState Agent V2 connects to the configured VMWare vSphere instance at port 443.
+* StackState Agent V2 connects to the configured VMWare vSphere instance at port 443 to:
-* Topology data for the configured resources are retrieved (all or those matching the optionally configured `vm_include_only_regex`).
+    * retrieve topology data for the configured resources (all or those matching the optionally configured `vm_include_only_regex`).
-* Metrics data for the configured resources are retrieved (all or those matching the optionally configured `host_include_only_regex` and `include_only_marked`).
+    * retrieve metrics data for the configured resources (all or those matching the optionally configured `host_include_only_regex` and `include_only_marked`).
 The actual metrics retrieved can also be optionally configured in the StackState VMWare vSphere check configuration.
-* StackState Agent V2 watches the vCenter Event Manager for events related to the configured resources (all or those matching the optionally configured `vm_include_only_regex`).
+    * watch the vCenter Event Manager for events related to the configured resources (all or those matching the optionally configured `vm_include_only_regex`).
-* StackState Agent V2 pushes retrieved data to StackState at port 7077.
+* StackState Agent V2 pushes retrieved data and events to StackState at port 7077.
-* StackState translates incoming topology data into components and relations, including any tags defined in VMWare vSphere.
+    * Topology data is translated into components and relations, including any tags defined in VMWare vSphere.
     * Metrics data is automatically mapped to associated components and relations in StackState.
     * Events data is available in StackState as a telemetry stream.

 ## Setup